Akira199/ExpenditureDecisionMakingTask/README.md

 - PsychoPy 2 (or above versions)
 - Download the images given in the file for the visuals to work

-Contact author: Nilosmita Banerjee at nilosmitabanerjee@gmail.com for any questions and related set-up files
+Contact author of Paper: Nilosmita Banerjee at nilosmitabanerjee@gmail.com for any questions and related set-up files

+(C) This Task was developed by Nilosmita Banerjee as a part of BSc thesis project and the Code was written in collaboration with supervisor of the project Dr. Tom Stafford (Department of Psychology, University of Sheffield, UK).